 After years of research, we formulated the hypothesis, that the main source of randomness in the entire universe, is the zero-point energy.
 This would explain, why only hardware is able to generate true and unpredictable random numbers: any software without relationship with the zero-point energy, lacks randomness.

-Zero-point energy seems to be the responsible force for moving everything everywhere: it seems to be time's creator.
+Zero-point energy seems to be the responsible force for moving everything everywhere: it seems to be the creator of time.

 Shannon entropy formula measures the equiprobability, while unpredictability is unmeasurable, because the result of unpredictable events becomes deterministic once measured.